 Course topics include: limits, continuity, differential and integral calculus of functions of one variable.
+Rio Salado College: 5 credits

 Prerequisites: Grade of "C" or better in [MAT182 and (MAT150, MAT151 or MAT152)], or MAT187, or appropriate Math placement test score.
 Course Notes: Scholars may receive credit for only one of the following: MAT220 or MAT221.
+Requirements: Graphing Calculator